 But smart contract technology can put the user in control of their data.
 A good place to use this is the health system, where users can put their health information in a smart contract and control the access that a health service provider has to such data.
 EncrypGen is a good example of an app that makes use of smart contracts in this manner.

 Smart contracts can also be used for analytics, allowing a team to extract data from the blockchain, visualize and track content, metrics in real-time, and effectively project growth expectations.

 Smart contracts are an amazing innovation with lots of applications and potential.
 In fact, the sky’s the limit for it, and its use is expected to grow with time.

 This post was last modified on June 13, 2021 10:38 pm

-TL;DR Breakdown Klay price analysis is bullish today.The overall cryptocurrency market is bullish for the… Read More
+TL;DR Breakdown Polkadot price analysis is bearish today.Resistance is present at $23.6.Support for DOT/USD is… Read More

 Tortola, British Virgin Islands,, 21st January, 2022, — Polkadex Inc., the DeFi order-book exchange built… Read More